-Bonsai Heresy: 56 Myths Exposed Using Science and Tradition — $24.95 A funny, offbeat educational book that looks into our group fallacies and offers better alternatives.
+Bonsai Heresy: 56 Myths Exposed Using Science and Tradition — $24.95 A best-selling, funny, offbeat educational book that looks into our group fallacies and offers better alternatives.
 To learn more or to buy a copy, please visit Stone Lantern.

 Praise for Bonsai Heresy